nodejs/nodejs.org/apps/site/pages/en/learn/typescript/run-natively.md

 ## Running TypeScript code with Node.js

-Node.js has experimental support for TypeScript.
-You can run TypeScript code directly in Node.js without the need to compile it first.
+Node.js has experimental support for some TypeScript syntax.
+You can write code that's valid TypeScript directly in Node.js without the need to transpile it first.

-So how do you run TypeScript code with Node.js?
+So how do you run typed JavaScript code with Node.js?

 First, you need to install a nightly version of Node.js.
 You can download it from the [official Node.js website](https://nodejs.org/download/nightly/).

-Then, you can run your TypeScript code like this:
+Then, you can run your file like this:

 ```bash
 node --experimental-strip-types example.ts